TheWiseCoder/Dynworks/dynarray_tutorial/README.md

 **1) DYNARRAY TUTORIAL**

 This tutorial presents a very simple, but yet illustrative, use of *dynarrays*, a high-performance implementation of *dynamic arrays*.
-To leverage this work, some utilities from another project, **Prolog Goldies**, are used, as specified in the appropriate `use_module` clauses.

 We will be using a publicly available dataset from https://www.kaggle.com/supratimhaldar/deepartist-identify-artist-from-art .
 We will show how to use *dynarrays* to hold table data in a natural way, and how to easily persist and restore data using the Berkeley DB library.
 The file with the data we need is *artists.csv*, a very small part of a bigger *archive.zip* (if you are interested in the complete collection of high-quality images it contains, just register at the *kaggle.com* site and download everything free of charge).

 The dataset in organized in *records* and *fields*, which will be mapped to *rows* and *columns* in a 2-dimension *dynarray*.
 Each rows holds data about one artist, with the following columns: *name*, *years*, *genre*, *nationality*, *bio*, *wikipedia*, *paintings* (we dropped the column *id*, as we prefer to use *name* to uniquely identify an artist).
 Throughout this tutorial we will refer to the Prolog source code file *tutorial.pl*, located in this folder, a must-read for a full understanding of what is being presented.